danielquinn/export-wins-data/PROJECT_README.md

   pans out, attaches the session id and user object to `request` as `alice_id` and `user` respectively.
 * Requests to the data server that are privileged require that the `request` object be passed in.
-Rabbit then uses sets the `sessionid` cookie value to `request.alice_id` when it sends its request to the data server.
+Rabbit then sets the `sessionid` cookie value to `request.alice_id` when it sends its request to the data server.
-* The data server has no idea what's going on and assumes everything just a typical Django session process.
+* The data server has no idea what's going on and assumes everything is just a typical Django session process.